tosokr/tosokr.github.io/_posts/2020-04-27-apim-certificate-client-authentication.md

 #### Create an API in Azure API Management
 We will publish our backend Todo APIs through the APIM because our goal is to protect the access to the APIs by requiring client certificates without making any changes to the backend.
-1.Open the API Management service, and under API Management select APIs
+1. Open the API Management service, and under API Management select APIs

-2.In Add a new API window, select OpenAPI
+2. In Add a new API window, select OpenAPI

-3.Fill in the details like in the picture (if you are hosting the Todo API, change the url for the OpenAPI specification) an click Create
+3. Fill in the details like in the picture (if you are hosting the Todo API, change the url for the OpenAPI specification) an click Create
  ![Desktop View]({{ "/assets/img/posts/aad/clientCertificatesAddAPI.png" | relative_url }})

-4.In the Settings tab of the Todo API Client Credentials Flow, enter the Web Service URL (our backend Todo API), and disable subscription requirement (just for simplicity of this demo deployment)
+4. In the Settings tab of the Todo API Client Credentials Flow, enter the Web Service URL (our backend Todo API), and disable subscription requirement (just for simplicity of this demo deployment)
  ![Desktop View]({{ "/assets/img/posts/aad/setAPISettingsNoAuth.png" | relative_url }})

-5.As stated in Microsoft documentation:
+5. As stated in Microsoft documentation:
 >To receive and verify client certificates over HTTP/2 in the Developer, Basic, Standard, or Premium tiers you must turn on the "Negotiate client certificate" setting on the "Custom domains" blade.
 >To receive and verify client certificates in the Consumption tier you must turn on the "Request client certificate" setting on the "Custom domains" blade as shown below.